XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 40. Application deployed on Nginx returns **Connection Refused**, How will you fix it?
 41. **SSH to an instance stopped working**?
 How will you troubleshoot the issue?
 42. Find and list the log files **older than 7 days** in `/var/log` folder.
-43. Find and **remove the log files older than 30 days** in a folder.
 44. **Cronjob + Shell script** to perform advanced log rotation (Scenario Provided)
 45. **Bulk creation of linux users** using CSV file.
 46. **Service Health monitor script** in Bash